FAQs

 The Elesmart A5 has the same connection method but has suspension on the wheel, backward tilt adjustable handlebars and a stiffer main frame with colour options.
 It also features a coloured LCD display with USB port.
 See here.

 The Elesmart A6 has one single central connection arm.
 It fixes to a cross beam that is mounted across the wheelchair under the seat (centre connection).
 It should be quicker to connect and disconnect and easier for people with poor coordination and dexterity.
 The A6 also has backwards tilt handlebars, the stiffer main frame with colour options, colour LCD display with USB port, but no suspension.
 See here.
+A 48V version of the A6 is available.
+It provides slightly more torque, which makes it more suited to heavier users, contact us for more information.

 Is my wheelchair suitable for use with these Attachments?